Skip To Main Content

 School Board Reports

-• Paul Gebhardt, board member, attended SHESC Executive Cabinet meetings, the Parks and Recreation Advisory Board meeting and received caroling by Heusner Elementary School staff.
+• Paul Gebhardt, board member, attended the CHS and SHS graduations, Schilling Elementary playday and the Parks and Recreation Advisory Board meeting.

 Upcoming Dates of Importance